anniva/noteApp/README.md

 [![Code Climate](https://codeclimate.com/github/anniva/noteApp/badges/gpa.svg)](https://codeclimate.com/github/anniva/noteApp)

 # noteApp
-Is a very simple webapp -> to recap some thing from FAC Adds notes to a database and retreives all the notes from the database on the page..
+Is a very simple webapp -> to recap some things from FAC Adds notes to a database and retreives all the notes from the database on the page..

 Goals -> TDD && 100% test coverage